He's just become the strongest man on Earth, defeated the King of Demons (twice), turned down a God Job

 - The original run of Rugrats ended with an episode where Angelica was moving away, and Tommy told the others he would miss her.
 When the others asked for clarification, Tommy explained how it was Angelica who made them all friends, complete with a flashback origin story.
 It turned out Angelica didn't have to move, but it ended up in one of her purest Jerk with a Heart of Gold moments, and because of that the series later got renewed.

 - The original final episode of The Legend of Korra - "Endgame" - has become one of these.
 When the series was written Nick had only commissioned one season as a Sequel Series to their very popular Avatar: The Last Airbender.
-As such it wrapped up all the major plot points: Amon's true identity is revealed and he is defeated, Korra loses the ability to waterbend, firebend, and earthbend but finally manages to airbend, The spirits of past Avatars give her the ability to earthbend and firebend and waterbend again, she enters the Avatar State for the first time, the love triangles are resolved by Korra and Mako getting together, and Korra learns how to restore lost bending ablilties thus potentially ending the short-lived series.
+As such it wrapped up all the major plot points: Amon's true identity is revealed and he is defeated, Korra enters the Avatar State for the first time, the love triangles are resolved by Korra and Mako getting together, and Korra learns how to restore the bending that Amon had taken away from others.
 However, it's popularity meant that Nick commissioned another 3 seasons.

 - The finale episode of the second season, "Light in the Darkness", has become another example of this trope, as it was made before Nick commissioned the following 2 seasons.
 As such, we learn the origin of the Avatar, which ties in to the present threat, which bonds with a human host to create a DARK Avatar that DESTROYS the Avatar spirit and breaks the whole cycle.
 Korra's own human spirit then has an epic battle with the Dark Avatar, destroying him and reclaiming her Avatar spirit, but now being the first Avatar in a new cycle.
 She then decides to keep the portals to the Spirit World open, changing the Avatar's role in the world and ushering in a new age.
 It feels very conclusive to the series and the Avatar franchise as a whole, but it was not to be.